On the dynamical Manin-Mumford conjecture for plane polynomial maps: Introduction

 In Section~\ref{sec:conclusion_number_field} we combine these estimates with condition~\eqref{eq:energy} to show that, near $p$, $C$ must locally coincide with $W^{\rm ss}_{\loc}(p)$, which finally implies that $C$ is periodic.
 Note that a similar argument appears in the recent work~\cite{gauthier-taflin-vigny:sparsity}.

 A key point in this argument is that at the chosen place $v$, $p$ belongs to the Julia set of $f_\infty$.
-This is no longer true when $f_\infty$ is superattracting at $p$, and we are not able to conclude in this case.
-Still, this situation leads to interesting dynamical considerations and objects, and we plan to come back to this issue in a later work.
+This is no longer true when $f_\infty$ is superattracting at $p$, and we are not able to conclude in this case. {Still, this situation leads to interesting dynamical considerations and objects, which we explore in~\cite{DFR2}.}

 Finally, we develop a specialization argument in Section~\ref{sec:spec} to reduce Theorem~\ref{thm:DMM} for an arbitrary $\nk$ to the case where $\nk$ is a number field.
 So here we rather deal with an algebraic family of endomorphisms of $\P^2$ parameterized by some algebraic variety $S$.
 The main issue is to ensure that for such a family, an infinite set of preperiodic points cannot shrink to a finite set too often on $S$.
 To do so, one needs to control collisions of periodic points (using the Shub-Sullivan theorem~\cite{shub-sullivan} in the spirit of~\cite{DMM-henon}); and the splitting of local preimages of a super-attracting cycle, a phenomenon that was studied in particular by Chio and Roeder~\cite{chio-roeder}.